Sands China Ltd. (HKG:1928)

 About Sands China

 Sands China Ltd. develops, owns, and operates integrated resorts and casinos in Macao.
-It owns and operates The Venetian Macao, The Londoner Macao, The Parisian Macao resort, The Plaza Macao, and The Sands Macao casino; the Cotai Expo, a convention and exhibition hall; and the Cotai Arena and the Londoner Arena entertainment venues, as well as Cotai Water Jet ferry for leisure and business travelers.
-It offers ferry transportation and leasing services, and pontoon leasing; gaming and other related activities; travel and tourism agency services;...
+The company owns and operates The Venetian Macao, The Londoner Macao, The Parisian Macao resort, The Plaza Macao, and The Sands Macao casino; the Cotai Expo, a convention and exhibition hall; and The Venetian and The Londoner Arena, an entertainment venues, as well as Cotai Water Jet ferry for leisure and business travelers.
+It offers ferry transportation and leasing services, and pontoon leasing; gaming and other related activities; travel and tourism agency...
 [Read more]

 Founded 2009